 oci osto manage Archive Storage using the CLI.

-- The Oracle Cloud Infrastructure SDKs offer tools to interact with Object Storage and Archive Storage without having to create a framework.
+- Oracle Cloud Infrastructure provides SDKs that interact with Archive Storage and Object Storage without you having to create a framework.
 For general information about using the SDKs, see Software Development Kits and Command Line Interface.